dnene/nestegg/README.rst

 * Manage versions of your package dependencies (even if pypi eventually does not publish the versions you rely upon)
 * Publish versions of libraries you fork, or any you create to a pypi like repository without having to publish it globally.
 * Ensure access control.
 Continues to work with git/hg authentication over ssh
-* (TODO) Continuous / automatic testing of python packages you author and maintain.
+* (TODO) Continuous / automatic integration / testing of python packages you author and maintain.